ronerlih/react-express-sequelize-passport-box/readme.md

   1. run from the root folder `heroku create your-app-name`
   2. Add JAWS_DB addon (from the heroku app dashboard).
   4. add env vars on heroku app dashboard: SESSION_PASS (with any string).
+  3. Add repo to travis-ci.com
-  3. add repo to coveralls.io
+  3. Add repo to coveralls.io
-  5. commit and push (directly to heroku or using a pipeline from github) 🚀
+  5. Commit and push (directly to heroku or using a pipeline from github) 🚀

   * Debug issues: `heroku logs --tail` read more: https://www.oreilly.com/library/view/heroku-up-and/9781449341381/ch07.html